markchipman/olivercoding/content/posts/2017-10-07-functional-json/index.md

   ```fsharp
   JsonValue -> JsonResult<Weapon>
   ```
-* By conforming to that signature above, these expressions may be nested.
+* By conforming all functions doing object parsing to the above function signature, these expressions may be nested.

 The file of items may be returned as an array of items with these functions _JsonValue -> JsonResult<Item []>_
 ```fsharp